sejori/peko/README.md

 <h2>Philosophy</h2>
 <ul>
     <li>
-        <strong>First-class frontend</strong> - Server-side render and client-side hydrate with the same code, bring your own library!
+        <strong>First-class frontend</strong> - Designed for server-side-rendering, use your library of choice!
     </li>
     <li>
-        <strong>Production-ready backend</strong> - Fully-tested TypeScript with Response caching and JWT middleware.
+        <strong>Production-ready backend</strong> - Typescript server class along with all the utilities you need.
     </li>
     <li>
         <strong>Software minimalism</strong> - Sleek runtime with no build step.
 Uses only the Deno <a href="https://deno.land/std">std</a> library.